 5) Review the seven factors

-All the seven elements of the 7s Framework of McKinsey structure, strategy, systems, skills, style, staff, and shared values are dynamic in nature and change on the constant basis.
-It is very imperative to review them on the continuous basis as a change in one element has an effect on the other elements resulting in the implementation of the new organizational design.
+All the seven elements of the 7s Framework of McKinsey structure, strategy, systems, skills, style, staff, and shared values are dynamic in nature and change on a constant basis.
+It is very imperative to review them on a continuous basis as a change in one element has an effect on the other elements resulting in the implementation of the new organizational design.